Self-focusing of high-intensity beams with grid structures: Effect of inter-beamlet interaction in a grid structure

-Figure \ref{coa}(b) and \ref{coa}(c) show the peak intensity and transmitted energy at different positions along the propagation direction when the incident beam is shaped into the optimal lattice spacing configuration. $I_0$ stands for the peak intensity of the incident beam.
-We have observed the three-stage coalescence behavior that corresponds to the focusing-defocusing cycles described in \cite{PhysRevLett.76.4356,Feit:88}.
-The abrupt energy loss at self-focusing points is due to the generation of evanescent wave near the focusing point \cite{Feit:88}.
-The gradual energy loss can be explained by the hard-absorbing boundary conditions we set in our simulation.
+Figures \ref{coa}(d)--(e) show the peak intensity and transmitted energy versus propagation distance for the optimal-spacing configuration.
+Here, $I_0$ notes the peak intensity at the input plane.
+We observe three-stage coalescence for the $4\times4$ grid, consistent with the focusing–defocusing cycles reported in \cite{PhysRevLett.76.4356,Feit:88}.
+The abrupt drops in transmitted energy at self-focusing events arise from evanescent-wave generation near the focus in the non-paraxial model, while the gradual energy decrease is attributable to the hard-absorbing boundary conditions used in the numerical simulation.